Skip to content

 The Irony of the Multiverse

-- Both are invoked to explain fine-tuning.
+• Both are used to explain fine-tuning.

-- Both are unobservable.
+• Both are unobservable.

-The physicist Paul Davies has observed that invoking an infinity of unobservable universes to avoid a designer is not obviously more parsimonious than invoking a designer.
-The Occam’s Razor argument - that we should prefer the simplest explanation - does not clearly favor either option, because it depends on which ontological commitment one considers “simpler”: one God, or infinitely many universes.
+Paul Davies has noted that invoking infinite unseen universes to avoid a designer is not obviously simpler than invoking a designer.
+The Occam’s Razor argument - that we should prefer the simplest explanation - does not clearly favor either side.
+It depends on what you count as “simpler”: one God, or infinite universes.

 Multiverse and the Simulation Hypothesis